Matt is a painter and part-time writer who loves fishing and metal detecting. Matt writes about various topics.

 Is the Rebel Pop-R Worth Adding to your Tackle Box?

-If you love topwater bass fishing and you're looking for an effective lure that works well for that, the Rebel Pop-R is definitely worth adding to your arsenal of bass baits.
+If you love topwater bass fishing and you're looking for an effective lure that works well for that, the Rebel Pop-R is definitely worth adding to your tackle box.
 The Pop-R was used successfully in bass tournaments for a long time.
+Some of my fondest memories fishing with my father was using this bait on lakes in northern Wisconsin.

-I've also caught northern pike using this bait, but bass are mostly what I've caught.
-With the razor sharp treble hooks, the hook set is almost automatic, but you have to let the fish take it a little before pulling back.
+I've also caught northern pike using this bait, but bass are mostly what it attracts.
+With the razor sharp treble hooks, the hook set is almost automatic, but you have to let the fish take it a little before setting the hook.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.